The Complete Guide To Shibu Onsen And The Nine Bathhouses

 No visible tattoos

 Most onsen and bathhouses prohibit tattoos.
-If yours is small enough and can be covered with waterproof adhesive tape, you may be allowed in.
+If yours is small enough and can be covered with special waterproof adhesive tape, you may be allowed in.
 There are often private onsen options for those with tattoos.

 Do not submerge your towel